open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Record-Engines.rst

 NPY Files
 ############

-All Record Engines have access to a :code:`NpyFile` class that can be used to write data in `NPY format <https://numpy.org/devdocs/reference/generated/numpy.lib.format.html>`__.
-NPY is a simple format intended for storing array data, and which is straightforward to read with both Python and Matlab.
+All Record Engines have access to a :code:`NpyFile` class that can be used to write data in `numpy (.npy) format <https://numpy.org/devdocs/reference/generated/numpy.lib.format.html>`__. numpy is a simple format intended for storing array data, and which is straightforward to read with both Python and Matlab.

-To create a new NPY file, a Record Engine should use the following methods:
+To create a new numpy (.npy) file, a Record Engine should use the following methods:

 .. function:: NpyFile(String path, NpyType type)

-   Constructor for a 1-dimensional NPY file with a specified type.
+   Constructor for a 1-dimensional numpy file with a specified type.

    :param path: Absolute path to the file.
    :param type: The data type for this file.
 The available types are defined in `Metadata.h <https://github.com/open-ephys/plugin-GUI/blob/main/Source/Processors/Settings/Metadata.h>`__.